 - Corn Starch as needed

 - Roll the meat mixture into medium-sized balls.
 I like mine the size where I need to cut them in half to eat them like a lady, but you can make them whatever size you prefer.

-3. In a large skillet (and I do mean large) heat about 2 TBLS of olive oil over medium heat.
+- In a large skillet (and I do mean large) heat about 2 TBLS of olive oil over medium heat.
 Brown meatballs on all sides and set aside.
-You will want to make the meatballs in a couple batches so that they have room to cook and you have room to move them around the pan.
+You will want to make the meatballs in a couple of batches so that they have room to cook and you have room to move them around the pan.
 Overcrowded meatball pans are never fun!
-If you need, add more oil in between batches to keep the meatballs from sticking.
+If you need to, add more oil in between batches to keep the meatballs from sticking.

-4. After removing all of the meatballs from the pan, it’s time to make the gravy!
-With pan on medium and without discarding any of the meat drippings, add the butter and flour to the pan.
+- After removing all of the meatballs from the pan, it’s time to make the gravy!
+With the pan on medium heat and without discarding any of the meat drippings, add the butter and flour to the pan.
 Whisk for a minute or so until it’s free of lumps and then slowly add the beef broth whisking as you go.
-Once the gravy is free of lumps turn the pan to low and simmer for 30 minutes, stirring occasionally.
+Once the gravy is free of lumps turn the temperature to low and simmer for 30 minutes, stirring occasionally.

 - After thirty minutes thicken with cornstarch (2 TBLS cornstarch mixed with 2 TBLS cold water.
 Whisk into the gravy over medium heat and boil for 1 minute).
 Turn gravy back to low heat and place meatballs back into the gravy for 5 to 10 minutes until meatballs are heated through.